19

 Comma

-very briefly alighted on a Yellow Coneflower, my attempt to photograph
+very briefly alighted on a Yellow Coneflower,

-it probably scared it off.
-Small White
+my attempt to photograph it probably scared it off.
+Small

-Butterflies have been plentiful, and seen
+White Butterflies have been plentiful,

-passed.
+a shower passed.
 Large Whites

 are less prevalent but have been seen.